This article covers Kentik’s Data Explorer dimensions that are unique to a specific data source (e.g., router model).

 Dot1q Customer Vlan ID | The value of the Customer VLAN identifier in the Customer VLAN Tag (C-TAG) Tag Control Information (TCI) field. | integer | Src/Dst |

-SAP | The value of the Service Access Point (SAP) field derived from the vendor MIB | String | Src/Dst |
+SAP | The value of the Service Access Point (SAP) field derived from the vendor MIB. | String | Src/Dst |

 Palo Alto Networks Firewall

 These dimensions are used to filter or group-by on fields in flow records from Palo Alto Networks firewalls.
 In addition to the port, IP address, and type of packets, the data identifies the application and includes firewall event information.
-For more context on these dimensions, see the Palo Alto Networks document NetFlow Templates.

-Dimension name (portal) | Description | Type: | Direction |
+Dimension Name (Portal) | Description | Type: | Direction |

 Post-NAT Transport Port | The source/destination port identifier in the transport header, as modified by the firewall during network address port translation after the packet traversed the interface. | integer | Src/Dst |